RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix bug: icon-style templates didn't respect any offset set in the template editor.
+* Fix bug: hotkeys were enabled when typing in GM Note rich text field.

 ## Plans/TODO